cis547/cis547.github.io/_labs/lab06.markdown

 ##### PART 2

-For the second part of this lab you will implement various function in `src/ChaoticIteration`.
+For the second part of this lab you will implement various functions in `src/ChaoticIteration`.

 1. Implement `doAnalysis` function that performs the chaotic iteration algorithm for your analysis.
 2. Implement `flowIn` function that joins the out memory of all incoming flows.